 Basically Red and Andrea are playing a real life computer game!
 They are legends to give up their lives and settle in a tent camp in the middle of nowhere.
 It was an honor to have been participating in one of the most amazing conservancies in Namibia.

-Thank you Red and Andrea for letting me be part of Oana Flora and Fauna for a couple days!
+Thank you Red and Andrea for letting me be part of Oana Namibia Nature REserve Flora & Fauna for a couple days!

 More about my trip to Namibia?
 Take a look at my 7-day itinerary for Namibia including all the cool tourist spots: Deadvlei, Skeleton Coast and Etosha National Park.